pmean/build-website/text/04/mcnemar.md

 proportion differs significantly from 50%, since the 95% confidence interval is 67% to 98%.

-It\'s interesting that McNemar\'s test ignores the 18 times that both tests detect cytomegalovirus and the 365 times that neither test detected cytomegalovirus.
+It's interesting that McNemar's test ignores the 18 times that both tests detect cytomegalovirus and the 365 times that neither test detected cytomegalovirus.
 This has always bothered me somewhat, but you can safely ignore the concordant pairs (the pairs where both raters agree) because they represent non-informative data.
-They don\'t provide any information about the degree to which one proportion is greater than the other.
+They don't provide any information about the degree to which one proportion is greater than the other.
 Only those discordant pairs provide information about the possible discrepancy in proportions.